-Tipping Tip 10 percent in restaurants or cafes, unless a service charge is already added to your bill.
+Tipping: Tip 10–15% in restaurants or cafes, unless a service charge is already added to your bill.
 Taxi drivers do not expect tips unless they have helped you load or carry luggage.
 An extra NIS 5 per bag is fair.
-Leave NIS 5 per person per day for your hotel maid, more if she has given you extra help.
-Barbers in Arab sectors do not expect tips; hairdressers should get 10 to 20 percent, depending on service
+Leave NIS 5–10 per person per day for your hotel maid, more if you got extra help.

-Toilets In Israel, public toilets on the street are rare to nonexistent.
+Toilets: In Israel, public toilets on the street are rare to nonexistent.
 Try hotel lobbies, bars, restaurants, museums, department stores, railway and bus stations, and service stations.
 Large hotels and fast-food restaurants are often the best bet for clean facilities.
 Restaurants and bars in resorts or heavily visited areas may reserve their restrooms for patrons.
 In each quarter of Jerusalem’s Old City, there are scattered public restrooms, marked w.c., a tradition from British Mandate times.
-They’re not 21st century, but they’re better than nothing.

 The governments of most Western countries have advised their citizens NOT to travel to the West Bank, which includes Nablus, Ramallah, Jericho, and Bethlehem; however, depending on day-to-day political conditions, many travelers do take pilgrimage or group tours to visit Christian holy places in Bethlehem.